 I have to say that I like slapstick comedy.
 It’s a most magnificent form of comedy.
-From an entire performance such as one by the “Three Stooges” or even a scene or two in a film (watch the big movie studio fight at the end of “Blazing Saddles” – click here for my review), slapstick done right is truly funny.
+From an entire performance such as by the “Three Stooges” or even a scene or two in a film (watch the big movie studio fight at the end of “Blazing Saddles” – click here for my review), slapstick done right is truly funny.
 Add in a dead guy who someone else is trying to pass off as alive and you’ve got a winner called “Weekend at Bernie’s.”
 I’m sure you remember it not only for its Brat Pack co-star, but everyone seems to be able to recall this “weekend.”
-Oh, and here’s my most strenuous advice: Don’t bother mentioning the sequel since I already made that mistake – it is so bad it is not be believed.
+Oh, and here’s my most strenuous advice: Don’t bother watching the sequel.
+I already made that mistake – it is so bad it is not be believed.

 ‘Weekend at Bernie’s’

 (1989; 97 minutes; rated PG-13; directed by Ted Kotcheff and starring Andrew McCarthy, Jonathan Silverman, Terry Kiser and Catherine Mary Stewart)

 YOU CAN’T KEEP A GOOD (DEAD) MAN DOWN

 (NOTE: I expanded this review with additional opinion and trivia and the updating of links on March 30, 2019.)

 One-joke movies are difficult to pull off, but, without a doubt, they can be good.
 Take “Liar, Liar” for example (click here for my review).
 It’s funny, it is creative with the one premise and you enjoy the film from beginning to end.
 “Weekend at Bernie’s” doesn’t near approach being as good as “Liar, Liar,” but it has is creative and fall-down funny moments and I’m sure you will enjoy it.